What We Do

 Healthy Marriage and Responsible Fatherhood (HMRF).
 The HMRF initiative is a $150 million Healthy Marriage and Responsible Fatherhood (HMRF) discretionary grant program originally authorized under the Deficit Reduction Act of 2005 and reauthorized under the Claims Resolution Act of 2010.
 These programs play a key role in helping OFA achieve its goals to foster economically secure households and communities for the well-being and long-term success of children and families.
 On September 30, 2015, OFA announced grant awards to 91 organizations in 27 states and one territory to provide activities to promote healthy marriage and relationship education, responsible fatherhood, and reentry services for currently or formerly incarcerated fathers under three funding opportunities.
 The Healthy Marriage and Relationship Education Grant Program (HMRE), New Pathways for Fathers and Families (New Pathways), and Responsible Fatherhood Opportunities for Reentry and Mobility (ReFORM) are part of HHS’ community-based efforts to promote strong, healthy family formation and maintenance, responsible fatherhood and parenting, and reentry opportunities for fathers returning from incarceration.
 FY 2015 Healthy Marriage and Responsible Fatherhood Grantees

 Health Profession Opportunity Grants (HPOG) program.
 Authorized by the Affordable Care Act, the HPOG program provides education and training to TANF recipients and other low-income individuals for health occupations that pay well and are expected to either experience labor shortages or be in high demand.
-Since Fiscal Year 2010, OFA has awarded over $67 million annually in competitive grants to 32 organizations, including 5 tribal organizations, across 23 states.
-Additionally, $10 million per year is designated for a multi-pronged evaluation effort.
-OFA will award a new round of grants in September 2015.
+HPOG 2.0, a new round of HPOG grants, was awarded in September 2015 to 32 organizations, including 5 tribal organizations, located across 21 states for a new five-year period.